refractionPOINT/lce_doc/docs/dr.md

 parameter in the relevant queries.

 ## Expiration
-It is possible to set an experation time for D&R rules as well as False Positive rules.
+It is possible to set an expiration time for D&R rules as well as False Positive rules.
 The expiration is set by providing a `expire_on` paramater when creating/setting the D&R or FP rule.
 The value of the parameter should be a second-based unix epoch timestamp, like `expire_on: 1588876878`.

 Once that timestamp has been reached, the rule will be automatically deleted.
-Note that the exact precision of the expiration can vary, the rule could effectively remain in operation for as long as 10 minutes past the expiration.
+Note that the exact precision of the expiration can vary.
+The rule could effectively remain in operation for as long as 10 minutes past the expiration.

 ## Detection Component
 The Detection component describes what event(s) should produce a match, which the Response section will then action.

 ### Targets

-Targets are types of sources of events that the rule should apply to.
+Targets are types of event sources the rule should apply to.
 The D&R rules apply by default to the `edr` target.
 This means that if you omit the `target` element from the Detection component, the rule will assume you want it to apply to events coming from the LimaCharlie agents.
 Other targets are available however.